Chukak/containers/docs/stack.md

 s.pop(); // returns 3
 ```

-At the moment if the stack is empty, the result of the `pop` method has an undefined behavior.
+**Note**: At the moment if the stack is empty, the result of the `pop` method has an undefined behavior.
 Be careful when using this method.

 ```cpp